| Help with Weight

 the risk of both getting and dying from the disease, Calle said,

 but for other types of cancer, that may not be the case.
+Although

 the exact reasons why obesity might increase cancer death risk are